Home > Recipes > Breakfast > Creamy German Rice Pudding (Milchreis)

 Calories: 348kcalCarbohydrates: 54gProtein: 8gFat: 11gSaturated Fat: 3gPolyunsaturated Fat: 2gMonounsaturated Fat: 6gTrans Fat: 0.003gCholesterol: 15mgSodium: 70mgPotassium: 348mgFiber: 2gSugar: 38gVitamin A: 200IUVitamin C: 0.02mgCalcium: 225mgIron: 1mg

-Loved this recipe?Please leave a 🌟 star rating on this recipe.
-Thanks!
+Loved this recipe?Please leave a review!